 Experimental approach

 The experimental approach took two phases: rheology and extrusion.
 The rheological experiments were performed on rotational DHR rheometer with parallel plates.
 The first phase involved tracing viscosity over time, employing both constant shear rate for both hydrogel preparation procedures.
 The objectives of these experiments were to demonstrate the significant impact of the protocol and storage conditions on the material properties.
-Additionally, the second phase was focused on proving the shear thinning properties, to compute the analytical model.
-This part included shearing the hydrogel at 0.1-1000 s-1 shear rates and at 23°C temperature.
+Focusing to prove the shear thinning behavior the hydrogel was sheared at 0.1-1000 s-1 shear rates and at 23°C temperature.
 The results were then express on a graph at logarithmic scale and the power model was fit to the curve.
 Fitting the Power law meant generating the values of K and m.
+Once the unknowns were obtained, the flow was calculated using equation 1.

-The second set of experiments focused on obtaining an experimental flow rate and making a parallel between the model and the experiments.
+The second set of experiments concentrated on finding an experimental flow rate and making a parallel between the model and the experiments.
 Here, continuous beads of 40 mm length 0.25 width and 0.25 mm height were deposited under constant parameters – advance velocity (5 mm/s), extrusion pressure (2 bar) and temperature 23°C.

 The flow rate was calculated based on the weighted mas and compared with the analytical model.